 Choose your domain

 Most of the hard work is done now, you’ve found a name you like, and it’s available so now you need to get a domain.
 A quick web search will produce a number of companies who can help with this.
 An important thing to consider here is the reducing importance of having either a .com or .co.uk web address.
 Choosing a .co or .me makes no difference if a user is searching your website from Google or Bing.
-The chances are they will search for you company name so as long as you’re registered with that search engine then you’ll appear in the results.
+The chances are they will search for you company name, so as long as you’re registered with that search engine you’ll appear in the results.